FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

     $ ${TOMORROW}T22:00:00,0.0
     $ ${TOMORROW}T23:00:00,0.0" > solar-tomorrow.csv

-Then, we register a new forecaster and read in the created CSV file as beliefs data:
+Then, we read in the created CSV file as beliefs data.
+This time, different to above, we want to use a new data source (not the user) ― it represents whoever is making these solar production forecasts.
+We create that data source first, so we can tell `flexmeasures add beliefs` to use it.
+Setting the data source type to "forecaster" helps FlexMeasures to visualize distinguish its data from e.g. schedules and measurements.

+.. note:: The ``flexmeasures add source`` command also allows to set a model and version, so sources can be distinguished in more detail.
+But that is not the point of this tutorial.
+See ``flexmeasures add source --help``.

 .. code-block:: console